 The trick, of course, is seeing your beauty as clearly as you see that of flowers.

 Seeing has a lot to do with beauty.
-If you’ve ever watched Next Top Model, whether it’s set in Australia, Great Britain, New Zealand, or America, one of the main challenges put to the aspiring models is using their eyes to make their faces and poses look interesting.
-When their photographs are revealed, it’s easy to see that some look vacant, as if they aren’t really focused on anything.
+If you’ve watched Next Top Model, whether it’s set in Australia, Great Britain, New Zealand, or America, one of the challenges put to aspiring models is using their eyes to create interest.
+When photographs are revealed, some have a vacant look, not focused on anything.

-My friend either knew the conga drum player from one of the bands, or he came over to talk to us, I can’t remember, but in any case he sticks in my mind as someone who gave off a sense of enthusiasm.
-What really sticks in my mind, is that each time he went to one of the holes and began to watch, a photographer would want him to move so they could use that viewpoint.
-Over and over his viewpoint looked as if it must be the most interesting, and over and over he moved to a new viewpoint, only to be asked once again to give it up.
+My friend either knew the conga drum player in one of the bands, or he simply came over to chat.
+Either way he sticks in my mind for the sense of enthusiasm he gave off when he left us to watch through one of the holes.
+His whole body looked focused on what he was seeing.
+In less than a minute a photographer asked him to move so he could use that viewpoint.
+Over and over the drummer’s viewpoint looked to be the most interesting and he was asked to give it up to a photographer.

-I don’t know if you’ve ever lit a large candle, not a taper, but a wide candle, and noticed how the wick burns for a bit, then all of a sudden light travels through the candle, making it glow.
-It’s such an impressive sight that I’m tempted to buy a video camera so that I can take a video of it happening and post it here for you to see.
+Remembering him reminds me of my large candles, when I light them.
+The wick burns for a bit, then all of a sudden light travels through the candle, making it glow.
+It’s such an impressive sight that I’m tempted to buy a video camera so I can show it happening and post it here for you.